jreyes/AssistantPi/README.md

 ```
 sudo raspi-config
 ```
-in *Advanced Options > Audio* and have set the desired audio output (i.e. HDMI or 3.5mm Jack).
+in *Advanced Options > Audio* and have set the desired audio output (i.e. 3.5mm Jack, not HDMI).

 Please refer to the following guides if you encounter any audio problems: